saivardhan-dev/BankSystem_Spring/README.md

 ## 1. What Happens when I runs the application?
 Step by step flow
-- Runs BankApiApplication.main()
+- JVM Starts execution from main(), Runs BankApiApplication.main()
-- SpringApplication.run(...) starts Spring Boot
+- SpringApplication.run(...) starts Spring Boot application

 Spring Boot:
+- Creates the Spring Container
+- Scans packages for components (@RestController, @Service, etc.)
+- Creates and wires all beans
-- starts embedded Tomcat (port 8080)
+- Starts the embedded Tomcat server (default on port 8080)
 - scans your package for Spring components (beans)
+- Before any request, Spring Boot Initializes Beans
-- creates objects like BankController and BankService
+- creates bean objects like BankController and BankService
-- connects dependencies (DI)
+- injects dependencies (DI)
+-

-Then our server is ready to receive requests.
+Then our Application server is ready to receive requests.

 ## 2. What each class is doing
 ### User class (Model / POJO)